citp/privacy-policy-historical/c/ch/chr/christianitytoday.com.md

-> *The following text is extracted and transformed from the christianitytoday.com privacy policy that was archived on 2018-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180617094204id_/https%3A//www.christianitytoday.org/help/permissionsandprivacy/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the christianitytoday.com privacy policy that was archived on 2019-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190608030207id_/https%3A//www.christianitytoday.com/ct/help/permissions-and-privacy/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy | ChristianityToday.org
+# Privacy Policy | Help & Info | Christianity Today

 Thank you for visiting a website of Christianity Today (CT).
 Protecting your privacy is very important to us.
 To assure you of your privacy, we provide this notice to help you understand our commitment to security, what kinds of information we may gather about you when you visit our websites, how we may use that information, and how you can correct the information.